Can Emulating Semantic Translation Help LLMs with Code Translation? A Study Based on Pseudocode: Study Design

-\citet{icse25intertrans} demonstrates that a specific PL with close syntactic and semantic similarities to the source and target PLs may act as an effective transitive intermediary to benefit LLMs in code translation.
-For example, translating Python code to Java via Rust is found to lead to better accuracy than direct translation.
-In this RQ, we aim to understand whether pseudocode can serve as a more effective intermediary than a specific transitive PL.
+\citet{icse25intertrans} demonstrates that a specific PL with close syntactic and semantic similarities to the source and target PLs also benefits transitive code translation.
+For example, translating Python code to Java via a Rust implementation as a bridge is found to complement direct Python-to-Java translation.
+In this RQ, we aim to understand whether pseudocode, which interprets mainly code intent and logic without PL-specific details, can serve as a more effective intermediary than a specific PL in transitive code translation.

 \textbullet{ } \textbf{RQ4: How does the quality of pseudocode affect the effectiveness of pseudocode-based code translation?}